natanlao/homelab/README.md

 This repository documents the configuration of my "homelab," which is really just a Raspberry Pi and a router.
 So not much of a homelab.
-I'm documenting it here so that if / when it breaks, it is not only possible to restore it, but hopefully easy.
+I'm documenting it here so that if / when it breaks, I can restore it in a similar way, and because writing things out helps me understand what I'm doing and better navigate the decision-making process.

 ## Raspberry Pi